Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 *by Dr. Staffan Canback, Tellusant*

 >This paper builds on the author's decades of top management consulting experience, increasingly supported by predictive and other statistical models.
-It also leverages the authors academic experiences over the past almost 30 years.
+It also leverages the author's academic experience over the past 30 years.
 >
->The central theme is that predictive models in corporate settings too often are developed mechanically based on textbooks, rather than within a larger context.
-That is, many corporate models are poorly framed and thereby not well designed.
+>The central theme is that predictive models in corporate settings too often are developed myopically based on root knowledge, rather than from within a larger context.
 >
->The paper steps back from the details of model design and instead discussed what surrounds the design, including philosophical stances that should be decided before the effort starts.
+>The paper steps back from the details of model construction and instead discusses what surrounds this, including philosophical stances that should be decided before an effort starts.
 >
->It is intended as prescriptive framework with flexibility with the aim of satisfying top managements' priorities and corporate users' needs.
+>It is intended as a prescriptive framework with flexibility with the aim of satisfying top managements' priorities and corporate users' needs.

 Statistical models are seldom well contextualized and evaluating them becomes a laundry list of observations and questions.
 Here we suggest a structured approach inspired by the law of threes.
 We use Wittgenstein's numbering system.